Kronark/Node-Compiler-Prototype/CONTRIBUTING.md

 ## Developer Certificate of Origin (DCO)

 Each commit has to be signed off by the contributor it originated from, to ensure all contributions are made with proper authorisation.
 This means, each commit message needs to include a `Signed-off-by: <NAME> <EMAIL>` suffix, which matches the *public* name and email of the contributor.
 This can be accomplished automatically by committing via `git commit -s -m 'COMMIT MESSAGE'`.
+It can be activated by default within VSCode by navigating to `preferences > settings` and activating `Git: Always Sign Off`.
 You can read the DCO [here](./legal/DCO.md) or [online](https://developercertificate.org/).

 ## Version Control